 Paul continues by explaining that he only went to worship and that his accusers weren't even there to see what he was doing.
 They have no basis for their charges and cannot prove them.
 It is interesting to note that he says it was "no more than twelve days ago" that this happened.
 Twelve is the number of divine authority throughout the Bible and it reminds us that Paul is in front of Felix by the appointment and authority of God and so he has no need to worry.

-'However, I admit that I worship the God of our fathers as a follower of the Way, which they call a sect.
-I believe everything that agrees with the Law and is written in the Prophets,'
+"But this I do admit to you: I worship the God of our fathers in accordance with the Way (which they call a sect).
+I continue to believe everything that accords with the Torah and everything written in the Prophets.

 Paul continues by explaining that He is a follower of Jesus Christ which is in agreement with the Torah (Old Testament) which his accusers believed.
 Jesus said that He did not come to abolish the Law but to fulfill it and all of the Old Testament points to the coming of the Messiah who is Jesus, the Son of God.

-and I have the same hope in God as these men, that there will be a resurrection of both the righteous and the wicked.
-So I strive always to keep my conscience clear before God and man.
+And I continue to have a hope in God - which they too accept - that there will be a resurrection of both the righteous and the unrighteous.
+Indeed, it is because of this that I make a point of always having a clear conscience in the sight of both God and man.

 Paul explains that there is one hope and that is for the resurrection just as Jesus was raised from the dead.
 In light of that hope, he tried to live a life that would bring honor and glory to God.
 He gave practical advice on how we can all do this in Ephesians 4.